Antique-style map of Europe

 With this project I have continued my explorations into developing a signature aesthetic style, inspired by antique map prints of the 19th and early 20th centuries.
 I have held the ambition to design a detailed map of Europe for a number of years, and for this I have used the skills and techniques I developed from previous projects (for example: see my maps of Spain and London).
 The common characteristic of all my maps is that they display modern-day places and locations with the look of much older maps.
 This is a political map of Europe as it looks at the beginning of 2018, with all present borders and place names displayed.

-Click here to view the map in fine detail.
+Click here to view the map in closer detail.

 The title, a somewhat tongue-in-cheek homage to Bacon's Standard Map of Europe (1920).